Omkar211202/Omkar211202.github.io/content/MBA/Business Strategy.md

 > [!NOTE] Quote on Strategy
 > You may not be able to outsmart others, but you surely can out position them.

-- Strategy began with corporate planning where institutions were more concerned about capital allocation and attainment of 5 year goals.
+- Strategy began with corporate planning, where institutions were more concerned about capital allocation and attainment of 5 year goals.
 This was in the 1960.
 - In 1970's, Oil crisis and Hyper competition led business to find profitable positions in the market despite the surroundings, this phase witnessed the works of Michael Porter, who applied industrial economics to strategy. ("you will read a lot about him in the following page")
 - The Resource Based View made organizations believe that its their internal processes, resources and people who gave them leverage.
 - The last and recent developments in strategy is the world of digitalization, where change is rampant, a cautious phase for business to await opportunities and take the first mover advantage.
+This may be termed as Access based view.
 ### What is Strategy?
 - Theme: a unifying theme that gives direction and meaning  to organization in their daily work about steps and decisions they make.
-- Reliance Jio: Digital life through data abundance

 - Positioning:
   - a means by which firms compete and achieve a favorable position in their industry.